 What is the shelf life for your products?

 Some products such as bar soap and shampoo bars last longer than 2 years but you may find that the scent disappears with time.
 The only preservative we use is Vitamin E - a mild, natural ingredient which acts as a preservative in our lotions, face cream, body butters and lip balms.
 Expiry dates are based on the product being kept at room temperature or lower.
 If the product is stored in warm or humid temperatures, or if bacteria gets into the product from use of the product, the expiry date (life span) may be less than a year.
 Remember - no chemicals and no preservatives, so it's only natural our products do not have the same shelf life as commercial products.

 Why do you use palm oil in your soap?

 We believe in the use of sustainable palm oil in our products for many reasons, not the least of which is the quality of our soaps.
 Palm oil is used in soap making as a secondary lathering agent and also contributes to creating a hard bar of soap.
 We ONLY use sustainable palm oil from a member of the RSPO (Roundtable on Sustainable Palm Oil) which is an organization that helps regulate and implement global standards for sustainable palm oil.
 Sustainable palm oil trees contribute to supporting poverty reduction and protecting wildlife and the environment.
 The palm oil industry also offers jobs to people living in poverty in developing countries.
 You can learn more about sustainable palm oil here

 Are any of your products tested on animals?

 No, we never test our products on animals.
-We've always tested them on friends, family, customers and other enthusiastic volunteers who were excited about trying out new products.
+We've always tested them on friends, family, customers and other enthusiastic volunteers who are excited about trying out new products.